UNIST: Unpaired Neural Implicit Shape Translation Network: Experiments and results

 \rz{ \para{Quantitative comparison.} We need ground-truth (GT) for a quantitative study.
 For $A$ $\leftrightarrow$ $H$, $G$ $\leftrightarrow$ $R$, and $M$ $\leftrightarrow$ $N$, a natural GT target would be letters from the same font family.
 Measured against that GT, using Mean Squared Error (MSE) and Intersection over Union (IoU), we show quantitative comparisons between various unpaired translation networks in Table \ref{tab:quantitative_with_correspondence}.
 As we can see, UNIST with regular encoding beats all competitors, including LOGAN, owing to the use of neural implicit shapes.
 On the other hand, the use of position-aware encoding underperforms against LOGAN, but still improves over other baselines.

 By a qualitative comparison shown in Figure \ref{fig:mse_iou_example}, we observe that position-aware encoding tends to preserve spatial and stylistic characteristics of the input as much as possible, only altering it in ways that are deemed most ``critical'' to reach the target domain.
 For the $A$ $\leftrightarrow$ $H$ example, only a small breaking was introduced at the top.
-Overall, however, we find position-aware encoding to produce more natural translation than regular encoding and LOGAN, e.g, see the $G$ $\leftrightarrow$ $R$ and $M$ $\leftrightarrow$ $N$ examples in Figure \ref{fig:mse_iou_example}.
+Note that in Figure \ref{fig:mse_iou_example}, the regular encoding results may look closer to the targets.
+However, approaching the target is \textit{not} what the translators are trained to do as UNIST is fully \textit{unsupervised} and the translation results should be qualitatively judged by how well they preserve input features.
+Overall, we find position-aware encoding to produce more natural translation than regular encoding and LOGAN, e.g, see the $G$ $\leftrightarrow$ $R$ and $M$ $\leftrightarrow$ $N$ examples in Figure \ref{fig:mse_iou_example}.
 Its underperformance in Table \ref{tab:quantitative_with_correspondence} may be attributed to the strong feature preservation or the inadequacies of MSE and IoU as viable perceptual metrics as they only measure spatial distortions.

 }

 \QM{